dylandibeneditto/VocabPal/README.md

 ### Prerequisites

 - A web browser (most of them should be fine).
-- A code editor to explore the magic (I like Visual Studio Code, but you do you).
+- A code editor or IDE.

 ### Installing